-Do you need a surrogacy broker or consultant?
+Do I need a surrogacy broker?
+Or a surrogacy consultant, or third party to be your concierge?
 Surrogacy is bit like Project Management.
 In fact, by the time you’re home with your baby, you’ll feel like you deserve a PhD in international relations and event management.
-You did all that research, considered different Surrogacy Agencies, IVF Clinics, assessed the risks for different countries.
+You did all that research, considered different surrogacy agencies, IVF clinics, assessed the risks for different countries.
 Europe?
 Canada?
 The United States?
-And eventually you’ve chosen a county, a Clinic, an Agency…and negotiating a Surrogacy Agreement and creating embryos and…fingers-crossed…celebrating a pregnancy.
+And eventually you’ve chosen a county, a clinic, an agency…and negotiating a Surrogacy Agreement and creating embryos and…fingers-crossed…celebrating a pregnancy.
 And finally, finally, you travel to greet your baby and then start the process for bringing them home.

 It sounds like a lot of work, and it is.
 All credit to you, for navigating the exciting world of international surrogacy.
 I totally understand why you’d want to hand over all the research and decision-making and planning to someone else.
 Which is where, sometimes, a Surrogacy Broker steps in.
 They might not call themselves a ‘Broker,’ rather they’re often ‘Consultants’ and ‘Liaisons.’
 But do you really need an extra set of hands to do everything for you?
 Or is it a case of too many cooks spoil the broth?